From Bullied Kid To TV Hero, Mister Rogers Really Was The Great Person You Think He Was

-Fred Rogers, known as Mister Rogers, planned to become a Presbyterian minister, but realized his true calling was teaching children how to love each other — and themselves.
+Fred Rogers, known as Mister Rogers, originally planned to become a Presbyterian minister.
+But he realized his true calling was teaching children how to love each other — and themselves.

 The Little-Known Story Of Bobby Fischer: From America’s Best Chess Player To Isolated Madman

 Bobby Fischer had one of the greatest minds the world of chess had ever seen.
 Only one thing could keep him from holding onto the title of World Champion: himself.